-Located in central New Jersey, this garden was started in the middle of a drought in August 1997.
+The New Jersey garden was started in the middle of a drought in August 1997.
 Not intimidated by the temperatures and anxious to start my very own first garden I started planting.
 The heavy Jersey clay soil required amending to get plants off to a good start.
 After adding many cubic yards of amended topsoil I now find myself gardening in soil rich in nutrients and filled with worms which make the soil even richer.
+Guess what, I am doing the same thing now in my corner of Pennsylvania!

-Other than the Japanese maple, every plant in the garden has been moved at least once, if not twice.
+Other than the Japanese maple, every plant in my NJ garden has been moved at least once, if not twice.
 Some plant combinations worked, others needed work.
 Now, little vignettes along the garden path make you stop and look.

 The pond with a waterfall brings sounds to the garden while the wet pets (koi) flash their brilliant colors among the water lilies.